-The standard model is less a theory than a particle toolbox that can be tailored to accommodate results after the fact.
-When anti-matter was discovered it just added new columns and when family generations came along it added new rows.
-When mesons were found someone said “Who ordered that?” then the standard model made them bosons that carried no force!
-When new facts arrive, the standard model accommodates them in an existing structure or builds a new wing.
+The standard model is a particle toolbox that generates new particles to explain results after the fact.
+For example, when anti-matter was discovered, it just added new columns and when family generations came along, it added new rows.
+When mesons were found someone said “Who ordered that?” until the standard model called them bosons that carried no force!
+When new facts arrive, the standard model accommodates them in its existing structure or builds a new wing.

-The standard model’s claim to fame is that it accurately calculates results to many decimal places but in science, accuracy doesn’t define a theory’s validity.
-An equation that accurately interpolates between a known set of data points is not a theory that can extrapolate to new points.
+The standard model’s claim to fame is that the equations associated with it calculate results to many decimal places but in science, accuracy isn’t validity.
+An equation that accurately interpolates between a known set of data points isn’t the same as a theory that extrapolates to new points.
 Equations are judged on accuracy but theories are judged on their ability to predict.
-An equation isn’t a theory but today, generations of physicists fed on equations not science (Kuhn,1970) think that equations are theory.
-Yet as Georgi says:
+An equation isn’t a theory but today generations of physicists, fed on equations not science (Kuh,1970), think they are the same, so as Georgi says:

-Theories are expected to predict new situations not just accurately calculate known situations.
-If a theory construct isn’t valid, i.e. represent what it is supposed to, it doesn’t matter how reliable it is.
+Equations aren’t theories because theories should predict new things not just accurately calculate known situations.
+If a theory isn’t valid, i.e. represent what it true, it doesn’t matter how reliable it is.
 The virtual particles of the standard model aren’t valid because ultimately, they don’t represent anything that can be verified at all.
 If the standard model isn’t valid, it doesn’t matter how accurate it is.

-When it comes to prediction, the standard model’s validity is dubious, e.g. it claims it predicted top and charm quarks before they were found but to “predict” a third quark generation after finding three generations of leptons and two of quarks is like predicting the last move in a tic-tac-toe game.
-It also claims to have predicted gluons, W bosons and the Higgs but inventing magical agents based on data-fitted equations isn’t prediction.
+When it comes to prediction, the standard model’s success is dubious.
+It claims to have predicted top and charm quarks before they were found but to “predict” a third quark generation after finding three generations of leptons and two of quarks is like predicting the last move in a tic-tac-toe game.
+It also claims it predicted gluons, W bosons and the Higgs but inventing agents based on data-fitted equations isn’t prediction.
 Fitting equations to data then matching their terms to ephemeral resonances in billions of accelerator collisions is the research version of tea-leaf reading – look hard enough and you’ll find something.
 The standard model illustrates Wyszkowski’s Second Law, that anything can be made to work if you fiddle with it long enough.

-The standard model reflects the data we know, it doesn’t generate knowledge.
-Hence its answer to why a top quark is 300,000 times heavier than an electron is “because it is”.
-What baffled physics fifty years ago still baffles it today because equations can’t go beyond the data set that created them, only valid theories can.
-The last time such a barren and invalid model dominated thought so completely was before Newton.
+The standard model describes the data we know but doesn’t create new knowledge.
+Its answer to why a top quark is 300,000 times heavier than an electron is “because it is”.
+What baffled physics fifty years ago still baffles it today because equations can’t go beyond the data set that created them, only theories can.
+The last time such a barren model dominated thought so completely was before Newton.